 Art, who was the oldest of six, would eventually be a key person in leading the fight for fair reparations for the Japanese Peruvians.
 Refusing to take the rather pathetic monetary sum of $5,000 from the U.S. government as an apology, Art has continued to speak out about this history and has continued to demand a fair acknowledgement from both governments that atrociously violated their civil rights.

 Now at 85 years old, I spoke with Art Shibayama and his wife, Betty in their home in San Jose.
-Betty’s own story about internment was also a fascinating piece that added to the mosaic of their relationship and marriage, where overlapping family experiences (or, tragedies) brought them into contact.
+Betty’s own story about internment was also a fascinating piece that added to the mosaic of their relationship and marriage, where overlapping family experiences - tragedies - brought them into contact.
 Art is honored as one of the candle lighters, representing the Justice Department camps, at the yearly Day of Remembrance in San Francisco.

 You can watch his documentary, Hidden Internment, here.

-I’ve been looking forward to speaking with you now, as it’s been a while since those years of fighting for redress and justice for the Japanese Peruvians.
+I’ve been looking forward to speaking with you now, as it’s been a while since those first years of fighting for redress for the Japanese Peruvians.
 What, if anything, has changed for you?
-I wanted to see how your perspective changed.
+I wanted to know how your perspective changed.